Karun-D/SEMI-AUTOMATED-TRANSACTIONS-PROGRAM/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Enter name of the textfile into the following command
+Enter name of the .csv into the following command
   ```sh
    gradle run --console=plain --args='<FILENAME>'
    ```